Frequently Asked Questions

 When and how are Finalists notified that they have been awarded a scholarship?

-On a rolling basis, beginning in late February and ending in June, Scholars are notified at their home addresses.
+On a rolling basis, beginning in March and ending in June, Scholars are notified at their home addresses.
 Their high school principals are also notified.

 What kinds of scholarships are awarded?